Forums

 At this point I'm just assuming it's c, maybe it helps worse clubs more but I honestly don't even notice this.
 At least it shouldn't hurt or throw you off coming from an apparel-less round, no harm it's just there.

--Surface Power: And we arrive to what I think is the most confusing stat, I really want to find out exactly how this works but I don't really know how to start.
+-Surface Power: And we arrive to what I think is the most confusing stat, I really want to find out exactly how this works but I don't even know how to start.
 Different surfaces affect a shot in many more ways than "it goes shorter", they also affect different clubs differently, hence why people map this stuff for the highest level of play instead of deriving rules of thumb..
-Way to many factors, "power" doesn't describe anything, also I assume this would force some remapping for players who rely on that, depending on the magnitude of the effect.
+Way too many factors, "power" doesn't describe anything, also I assume this would force some remapping for players who rely on that, depending on the magnitude of the effect.

 -Does it simply make the shot go further with other parameters staying the same?